Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: Simulation studies

-For comparison purposes, in addition to the proposed method, we also implement a method that estimates the NIE and ignores information on the exposure-induced mediator-outcome confounder $L$.
-We detail the procedure for estimating the NIE in Appendix \ref{sec:NIE}.
-We compare them using two measures: (1) type-I error rate or power for testing the hypothesis that $H_0: \text{mediation effect}=0$ versus $H_a: \text{mediation effect}\neq 0$; a significance level of $\alpha=0.05$ is assumed; (2) bias for estimating the mediation effect.
+For comparison, in addition to the proposed method, we implement an alternative method that estimates the NIE.
+This method follows a similar procedure to our proposed method but ignores information about the exposure-induced mediator-outcome confounder $L$.
+The detailed procedure for estimating the NIE is provided in Appendix \ref{sec:NIE}, and we refer to this as the IPW-NIE-based method.
+We also implement the method proposed by \cite{sohn2022compositional} using the \texttt{R} package \textit{cmmb}.
+In this approach, the mediation effect is also measured by NIE; however, the estimation method is different from the IPW-NIE-based method.
+We refer to this as the Sohn-NIE-based method.
+The number of bootstrap replications is set to $400$ for all three methods.
+All simulation results are based on 500 Monte Carlo replications.
+The three methods are compared according to two metrics: (1) the bias for estimating the mediation effect, and (2) the type-I error rate or power for testing the hypothesis that $H_0: \text{mediation effect}=0$ versus $H_a: \text{mediation effect}\neq 0$, using a significance level of $\alpha=0.05$.

-Table \ref{table:nullcase} shows the bias and standard deviation (SD) for the two estimators of mediation effect, as well as the type-I error rate for testing $H_0: \text{mediation effect}=0$ versus $H_a: \text{mediation effect}\neq 0$ when $\theta_{Z}=\gamma_{Z}=0$ so that both NIE and IIE equal zero and can be identified from the observed data.
-For both methods, the type-I error rates are close to the nominal level of $0.05$ even when $n=70$, suggesting good small-sample performance.
-As the sample size becomes larger, in general, the type-I error rate becomes closer to the nominal level of $0.05$.
-The absolute value of the bias of the proposed method is slightly larger than that of the NIE-based method.
-This may be because compared with the NIE-based method, the proposed method involves modeling the conditional distributions of $L$, and thus inducing more variability.
-Nevertheless, the differences become smaller as the sample size increases, and all the biases are small relative to SDs.
+Table \ref{table:nullcase} shows the bias and standard deviation (SD) for the three estimators of mediation effect, as well as the type-I error rate for testing $H_0: \text{mediation effect}=0$ versus $H_a: \text{mediation effect}\neq 0$ under the condition $\theta_{Z}=\gamma_{Z}=0$, where both NIE and IIE equal zero and are identified from the observed data.
+For both the proposed method and the IPW-NIE-based method, the type-I error rates are close to the nominal level of $0.05$, regardless of the sample size.
+Additionally, the absolute value of the bias of the proposed method is smaller than that of the IPW-NIE-based method.
+However, for the Sohn-NIE-based method, the type-I error rate deviates from 0.05 when $n=70$, possibly due to some model assumptions in \cite{sohn2022compositional} not holding under our simulation settings.
+As the sample size increases to 200, its type-I error rate approaches the nominal level of 0.05.
+The biases of all three methods are small relative to their respective SDs.